AliciaTransmuted/rEFInd-chalkboard/README.md

 rEFInd-chalkboard notes
 -------------------------------

-September 1, 2018: Initial release of rEFInd-chalkboard.
+September 1, 2018: Initial release of rEFInd-chalkboard to DeviantArt.

+December 30, 2018: rEFInd-chalkboard theme uploaded to github.

 September 16, 2018: Second release of rEFInd-chalkboard.
 - This release increases all icon sizes to improve overall clarity and viewing ease.